piatoss3612/Cryptopasta/README.md

 #### Solution

-- Opted for OpenAI's GPT-4o model, which is recently released, more powerful and efficient for testing and development.
+- Opted for OpenAI's GPT-4o model, which is more powerful and efficient for testing and development.
-- GPT-4o enhances game play, making it more natural and engaging, providing a better user experience.
+- GPT-4o enhances gameplay, making it more natural and engaging, providing a better user experience.

 ### 3. AI Integration with Blockchain

 #### Challenge

 - Initially designed to integrate AI with the blockchain for transparency, immutability, and interaction cost tracking.
-- This approach required users to pay for each AI interaction, which could be costly and deter game play.
+- This approach required users to pay for each AI interaction, which could be costly and deter gameplay.
 - Chainlink functions are not supported on the zkSync network and cannot be used with native account abstraction of zkSync.

 #### Solution